 Countries we support

 How We Make an Impact

-Since 1996, Jhpiego’s technical expertise has expanded to include infection prevention and control, surveillance, outbreak response—including for Ebola virus disease—and strengthening health systems to address antimicrobial resistance.
-Jhpiego works with ministries of health to integrate infection prevention and control practices, including efforts to prevent antimicrobial resistance, into family planning and reproductive health, maternal and newborn health, cervical cancer prevention and HIV prevention services, including voluntary medical male circumcision.
+Since 1996, Jhpiego’s technical expertise has expanded to include infection prevention and control, surveillance, outbreak response—including for Ebola virus disease—and strengthening health systems.
+These steps help address antimicrobial resistance and keep health care workers and patients safe.
+Jhpiego works with ministries of health to integrate infection prevention and control practices, including efforts to prevent antimicrobial resistance, into family planning and reproductive health, maternal and newborn health, cervical cancer prevention, and HIV prevention services.
+To do so, we:

 Jhpiego strengthens human capacity for infection prevention and control by developing national guidelines, standards and training materials; training trainers and health care providers in infection prevention and control; and tracking quality improvements.

 During the 2014–2016 West Africa Ebola outbreak, we worked side by side with the governments of Liberia, Guinea and Nigeria to provide critical infection prevention and control training and assistance to ensure that health care workers were safe on the job and prepared to provide lifesaving care.
 We also worked with a team at Johns Hopkins University to develop a better protective suit for health care providers working in Ebola centers.

 Jhpiego develops national policies, guidelines, and reference and learning materials, including Infection Prevention and Control: Reference Manual for Health Care Facilities with Limited Resources and Prevention and Control of Ebola Virus Disease in Health Care Facilities with Limited Resources.